Sima Yang: Life under Emperors Yuan and Ming

 Sima Rui took the title "King of Jin"—a title previously used by Sima Zhao and Emperor Wu while they were regents of Cao Wei—rather than emperor on 6 April 317.
 He created his son Sima Shao crown prince on 1 May of the same year.
 Under Sima Rui as King of Jin, Sima Yang was allowed to appoint his own officials.
 He also had a private army of about 1000 soldiers, and 100 cavalrymen.
 Together with Sima Zong, Yang was ordered to settle refugees to populate Zhongzhou (中州) and the remote areas of Jiangxi.
 On 7 February 318, Liu Cong, the emperor of Han-Zhao, executed Emperor Min.
 About two and a half months later, on 23 April, news of Emperor Min's execution reached Jiankang.
 Sima Rui then declared himself emperor three days later.
+(Note: According to Emperor Yuan's biography in Book of Jin, Sima Yang led the other officials in persuading Emperor Yuan to take up the imperial title.)

 In January 323, Emperor Yuan died and was succeeded by his son Emperor Ming.
 After Wang Dun, who had the upper hand in his struggle against Emperor Yuan, died in August 324 and his rebellion subsequently quelled, Sima Yang was made Grand Commandant in c.November.

 In early October 325, Emperor Ming became gravely ill; on 12 October, a number of high-level officials, including Sima Yang (who was then taizai), Yu Liang, Wang Dao, Bian Kun (卞壼), Xi Jian, Lu Ye (陸瞱; grandson of Lu Mao), and Wen Jiao formed the regency council.